Abdallah-Zidan/pemo-task/libs/processor-two-adapter/README.md

   .transform((val) => Number(val))
 ```

-This adapter provides enterprise-grade security and reliability for processing encrypted webhook transactions from Processor Two while maintaining seamless integration with the PEMO payment processing architecture.
+This adapter provides enterprise-grade security and reliability for processing encrypted webhook transactions from Processor Two while maintaining seamless integration with the PEMO  processing architecture